EricRohlfs/html-au/README.md

 ```

 ## Project Technical Summary
-Using HTML attributes to make a DSL for a set of use cases that will re-render the an entire component.
+An html attribute based reactive framework for web components.
 Inspired by HTMX.
 HTMX renders html on the server.
 HTML-AU renders html on the client using the ES6 customElement specification.
 The idea being if the amount of code to write to generate html is about the same on the client vs the server, save the http call and do the work on the client.
 With a hook to send data to and from the server.
 Which is helpful for existing api based web projects.

 CED Component Element Description